Google Translate: Statistical machine translation

-Google Neural Machine Translation
+Neural machine translation

 In September 2016, a research team at Google announced the development of the Google Neural Machine Translation system (GNMT) to increase fluency and accuracy in Google Translate and in November announced that Google Translate would switch to GNMT.

-Google Translate's neural machine translation system uses a large end-to-end artificial neural network that attempts to perform deep learning, in particular, long short-term memory networks.
-GNMT improves the quality of translation over SMT in some instances because it uses an example-based machine translation (EBMT) method in which the system "learns from millions of examples."
-According to Google researchers, it translates "whole sentences at a time, rather than just piece by piece.
+Google Translate's neural machine translation system used a large end-to-end artificial neural network that attempts to perform deep learning, in particular, long short-term memory networks.
+GNMT improved the quality of translation over SMT in some instances because it uses an example-based machine translation (EBMT) method in which the system "learns from millions of examples."
+According to Google researchers, it translated "whole sentences at a time, rather than just piece by piece.
 It uses this broader context to help it figure out the most relevant translation, which it then rearranges and adjusts to be more like a human speaking with proper grammar".
 GNMT's "proposed architecture" of "system learning" has been implemented on over a hundred languages supported by Google Translate.
 With the end-to-end framework, Google states but does not demonstrate for most languages that "the system learns over time to create better, more natural translations."
 The GNMT network attempts interlingual machine translation, which encodes the "semantics of the sentence rather than simply memorizing phrase-to-phrase translations", and the system did not invent its own universal language, but uses "the commonality found in between many languages".
 GNMT was first enabled for eight languages: to and from English and Chinese, French, German, Japanese, Korean, Portuguese, Spanish and Turkish.
 In March 2017, it was enabled for Hindi, Russian and Vietnamese, followed by Bengali, Gujarati, Indonesian, Kannada, Malayalam, Marathi, Punjabi, Tamil and Telugu in April.

+Since 2020, Google has phased out GNMT and has implemented deep learning networks based on transformers.